 THE REALITY: Long-term, comprehensive studies show wind power doesn’t affect property values.
 Rather it is a driver for economic development in the host communities and supports local municipal services that benefit all property owners.

-- Scenic views and visibility of human development of all kinds—not just wind power development—can both positively and negatively affect property values.
+- Human development of all kinds—not just wind power development—can both positively and negatively affect property values.

-- In 2014, Lawrence Berkeley National Laboratory (LBNL) along with University of Connecticut released a co-authored report titled “The Relationship Between Wind Turbines and Residential Property Values in Massachusetts”, which examined 122,000 home sales near 26 wind facilities in densely populated Massachusetts that occurred between 1998 and 2012, comparing transactions within a half-mile of constructed wind turbines (i.e. 1,500 of the sales) to similar transactions between one half-mile and five miles away.
-Based on a detailed analysis of the data the researchers were unable to uncover any impacts to nearby home property values.
+- In 2014, Lawrence Berkeley National Laboratory (LBNL) along with University of Connecticut examined 122,000 home sales near 26 wind facilities in densely populated Massachusetts between 1998 and 2012, comparing transactions within a half-mile (1,500 of the sales) to similar transactions up to five miles away.
+Based on a detailed analysis the researchers were unable to uncover any impacts to nearby home property values.

-- This study was the third of three major studies LBNL has conducted on this topic (the first was published in 2009, and the second in August 2013), and in all cases, using three different datasets, the researchers found no statistical evidence that operating wind turbines have had any measureable impact on home sales prices.
+- LBNL has conducted two other major studies on this topic (in 2009 and 2013), and in all cases, found no statistical evidence that operating wind turbines have had any measureable impact on home sales prices.

-- Speaking of the 2009 report, a report author stated “Neither the view of wind energy facilities nor the distance of the home to those facilities was found to have any consistent, measurable, and significant effect on the selling prices of nearby homes.”
+- As an author of the 2009 report stated “Neither the view of wind energy facilities nor the distance of the home to those facilities was found to have any consistent, measurable, and significant effect on the selling prices of nearby homes.”

 HEALTH & SAFETY +